 Look at the colossal sums of cash that Amazon is funneling towards Alexa, for instance, and you’ll realize just how seriously today’s leading companies are taking voice assistants.
 The company recently announced a startup fund of some $100 million, which envisions an Alexa-filed future where voice assistants are available anywhere you turn, ready and eager to help you solve your problems or make your next purchase.

 Soon, everyone everywhere will have at least limited access to a voice assistant, whether they’re in the public or private spheres of life.

 The implications of this phenomenon for e-commerce can’t be overstated.
-By and large, tomorrow’s e-commerce market will be driven by voice assistants who help moms and dads finish their grocery shopping while simultaneously enabling businesses to make more efficient and profitable acquisitions of major resources.
+By and large, tomorrow’s e-commerce market will be driven by voice assistants who help moms and dads finish their grocery shopping or buy rings at Rock Her, while simultaneously enabling businesses to make more efficient and profitable acquisitions of major resources.